digi-ron/AU-Falcon-SPUD-Project/Electrical/Fuses/Fuses.md

 ### Caveats

-Running the car on the bare minimum required to turn over the car, and as such many systems required for driving legally on Australian roads will be disabled.
+This guide ignores any systems not absolutely required to turn the car over, and as such many systems required for driving legally on Australian roads will be disabled.
 Please refer to the list below and compensate accordingly if needed, otherwise only use this in order to get a car onto a suitable transport:

 Important systems disabled are:
 - Windscreen Wipers